 The NANOCHEMISTRY LAB is a group of researchers dedicated to the study of new materials using weak chemical forces such as Van der Waals interactions, Hydrogen Bonds, Electrostatic forces, hydrophobicity, etc.

-The Lab, led by Vincenzo Palermo, is part of CNR MAFO research unit.
+The Lab, led by Vincenzo Palermo, is part of CNR-Advanced Material research unit.